Relintai/broken_seals/README.md

 - Vertex color based ambient occlusion support.
 - LOD support, even for prop meshes.
 - LOD generation is scriptable.
+- Dungeon generation support via a separate prop based system.
+Dungeons are generated below ground, with teleporters to them.
+Also support for turning off the terrain engine while the player is inside a dungeon.
 - Procedural world generation.
 [See here](#terrain-generation).

 ### UI